 - (a further learning outcome for postgraduates only) Develop a theological rationale for a spiritual care response that integrates in practice the philosophical and spiritual insights and ethical dimensions that emerge as care is offered to aged persons in the context of dementia or end-of-life challenges.

-- Postgraduate: DP8001S Introduction to Pastoral Care or AIFC Graduate Diploma in Counselling and Integrated Psychotherapy (Spiritual)
+- Postgraduate: DP8001S Introduction to Pastoral Care (or equivalent) or AIFC’s Graduate Diploma in Counselling and Integrated Psychotherapy (Spiritual)

 One 2,500 word case study 50%